xluke61/-Million-Song-Dataset-Analysis-/README.md

-# Million-Song-Dataset-Analysis
+# Music Analysis and Recommendation System Development Based on the Million Song Dataset

-Music Analysis and Recommendation System Development Based on the Million Song Dataset The Million Song Dataset (MSD) is a comprehensive music dataset that integrates both audio and textual data.
+The Million Song Dataset (MSD) is a comprehensive music dataset that integrates both audio and textual data.
 Established collaboratively by The Echo Nest and LabROSA, it has gradually become a cornerstone for music research and applications.
 The core dataset